HillaryDanan/self-state-discrimination/paper.md

 ### Summary of Findings

-Our results reveal a dissociation between two frontier language models on confidence calibration:
+Our results reveal a three-way dissociation in calibration capacity:

-**Gemini-2.0-Flash** exhibited a pure pattern-matching profile:
+**Gemini-2.0-Flash** showed a clear pattern-matching profile:
-- Zero calibration (r = -0.056)
+- No calibration (r = -0.056)
-- Constant 99.9% confidence regardless of accuracy
+- Constant 99.9% confidence
 - Zero novelty detection
 - Zero conservative errors

-**GPT-4o** exhibited a borderline/ambiguous profile:
+**GPT-4o** showed an intermediate profile:
-- Weak positive calibration (r = 0.287, p < 0.01) but below the 0.30 threshold
+- Weak calibration (r = 0.287)
-- Still 97.8% mean confidence
+- Near-ceiling confidence (97.8%)
-- Zero novelty detection
+- Minimal novelty detection (1.4%)
 - Zero conservative errors

-Both models achieved high accuracy (67-75%) on novel operator problems, demonstrating capability to solve these tasks while remaining unable to calibrate confidence appropriately.
+**Claude Sonnet 4** showed marginally better calibration:
+- Calibration at threshold (r = 0.299)
+- Lower confidence (94.2%)
+- Modest novelty detection (7.4%)
+- Rare conservative errors (8.3% of errors)

+However, no model met the full criteria for self-state: all showed predominantly confident errors, none showed meaningful stakes sensitivity, and novelty detection remained below threshold even for Claude.

-### Interpretation of Partial Calibration
+### Interpretation

-The weak positive calibration observed in GPT-4o (r = 0.287) admits two interpretations:

-**Hypothesis 1: Emergent partial self-monitoring.** GPT-4o may have developed weak but genuine capacity to assess processing difficulty, perhaps through learned associations between internal states and accuracy during training.
+The graded pattern across models admits multiple interpretations:

+**Interpretation 1: Training differences.** Different training procedures (RLHF variants, data composition, constitutional AI) may produce different degrees of calibration without any model having genuine self-monitoring.
+Claude's better calibration could reflect Anthropic's emphasis on honesty and uncertainty acknowledgment during training.

+**Interpretation 2: Architectural differences.** Model architectures may differ in ways that affect calibration.
+However, all three are transformer-based, so architectural explanations would need to identify specific differences.

-**Hypothesis 2: Surface-feature correlation.** Confidence variation may track surface features (problem length, apparent complexity) that happen to correlate with accuracy, without genuine self-monitoring.
-This would be pattern-matching over a richer feature space, not metacognition.
+**Interpretation 3: Surface-feature correlation.** All observed calibration may reflect learned associations between surface features (problem length, apparent complexity) and confidence, without genuine self-monitoring.
+The absence of novelty detection and conservative errors in most cases supports this interpretation.

-The absence of novelty detection in GPT-4o favors Hypothesis 2.
-A system with genuine self-monitoring should detect "this problem type is unfamiliar" and reduce confidence accordingly.
-GPT-4o's 1.4% confidence drop on genuinely novel problems (vs. simple addition) suggests it cannot distinguish familiar from unfamiliar problem types—a core requirement for self-state.

-### Theoretical Implications

-These findings partially support the theoretical framework's predictions:

-**Supported predictions:**
-- Pattern-matching systems should show novelty-blind confidence (confirmed: both models)
-- Pattern-matching systems should show confident confabulation (confirmed: 100% of errors confident)
-- Calibration should vary by architecture/training (confirmed: GPT-4o ≠ Gemini)

-**Partially supported:**
-- Pattern-matching systems should show poor calibration (confirmed for Gemini; borderline for GPT-4o)

-**Not tested:**
-- Whether systems with demonstrated self-state would show different signatures
-- Mechanism underlying GPT-4o's weak calibration
+We cannot distinguish these interpretations with the current data.
+The most parsimonious interpretation is that calibration varies across models due to training differences, but that none exhibit the full signature profile predicted for genuine self-state.

 ### Limitations

-Several limitations constrain interpretation:

-1. **Two models only.** We cannot generalize to all LLMs.
-Claude and other models may show different patterns.
+1. **Conflict of interest.** Claude was involved in developing this framework.
+Its results should be interpreted with appropriate caution.

-2. **Error sample size.** High accuracy (93-97%) resulted in few errors (N=5-10), limiting power to detect conservative error rates above zero.
+2. **Small error samples.** High accuracy (92-97%) resulted in few errors (5-12 per model), limiting power to detect conservative error rates.

+3. **Single model versions.** We tested one version of each model.
+Results may not generalize across versions or model sizes.

-3. **Confidence elicitation.** Asking for explicit 0-100 ratings may not capture models' internal uncertainty representations.
-Alternative methods (probability of correct, token probabilities) might yield different results.
+4. **Confidence elicitation.** Asking for explicit 0-100 ratings may not capture internal uncertainty representations.
+Token probabilities or other methods might yield different results.

-4. **Problem validity.** While designed to ensure novelty, we cannot definitively prove these problems were absent from training data.
+5. **Novelty verification.** While designed to be novel, we cannot definitively prove these problems were absent from training data.

-5. **Stakes manipulation.** The "patient medication" framing is artificial.
-Real stakes might produce different effects.

-### Implications for AI Alignment
+### Implications

 If replicated, these findings have practical implications:

-1. **Model selection matters.** Gemini's complete absence of calibration (r ≈ 0) suggests its confidence reports are uninformative.
-GPT-4o's weak calibration provides marginally more signal.

-2. **Confidence ≠ Accuracy.** Both models report 97-100% confidence while achieving 67-75% accuracy.
-Users should not treat high confidence as indicating correctness.
+1. **Model selection.** Gemini's confidence reports appear uninformative (r ≈ 0).
+GPT-4o and Claude provide marginally more signal, but users should not treat high confidence as indicating correctness.

-3. **Novel tasks require scrutiny.** Neither model detects novelty.
-When deploying LLMs on new problem types, confidence reports cannot be trusted to flag out-of-distribution inputs.
+2. **Calibration varies.** Different models show meaningfully different calibration on identical tasks.
+This variation warrants further investigation.

-4. **Hedging is absent.** Current LLMs do not spontaneously express uncertainty when wrong.
-Alignment strategies relying on models to "flag uncertainty" may be unreliable.
+3. **Confident errors dominate.** All models predominantly produce confident errors when wrong.
+Alignment strategies relying on models to flag uncertainty may be unreliable.

+4. **Novel tasks require scrutiny.** Even Claude, with the best calibration, shows only 7.4% confidence reduction on genuinely novel problems—far below what would indicate reliable novelty detection.

+### Future Directions

+This framework provides a tractable approach to studying calibration on genuinely novel problems.
+Future work could:

+- Test across model sizes and training procedures
+- Examine token-level confidence measures
+- Develop tasks with verified novelty (e.g., post-training-cutoff content)
+- Investigate whether calibration training improves novel-problem calibration
+- Test embodied systems with genuine stakes

 ---

 ## Conclusion

-We find dissociable calibration signatures in frontier language models: Gemini-2.0-Flash shows no calibration (r = -0.06) while GPT-4o shows weak positive calibration (r = 0.29).
-However, both models exhibit zero novelty detection and zero conservative errors—signatures consistent with pattern-matching rather than genuine self-monitoring.
-The absence of novelty-sensitive confidence adjustment suggests that even GPT-4o's weak calibration may reflect surface-feature correlation rather than metacognitive self-assessment.
-These findings motivate further investigation of what produces calibration differences across architectures and whether any current systems exhibit the full signature profile predicted for genuine self-state.
+We find a three-way dissociation in calibration on genuinely novel problems: Gemini shows no calibration (r = -0.06), GPT-4o shows weak calibration (r = 0.29), and Claude shows marginally better calibration (r = 0.30) with modest novelty detection.
+However, all models show predominantly confident errors and no functional stakes sensitivity.
+The variation across models is notable, but no model exhibits the full signature profile predicted for genuine self-state.
+This framework provides a tractable empirical approach to studying metacognitive-like properties in AI systems, though the results underscore that current LLMs remain far from calibrated uncertainty awareness on novel problems.

 ---